inko-lang/website/source/manual/inko-compared-to-other-languages.html.md

 ## Introduction

-Inko shares similaries with a variety of other languages.
+Inko shares similarities with a variety of other languages.
 This can lead one to wonder, what are the differences?
 This guide provides an unbiased overview of the differences between Inko and several other programming languages.